nicolasbotto/live-video-analytics-iot-edge-csharp/README.md

   - azure
   - azure-media-services
   - azure-live-video-analytics
-description: "The samples in this repo show how to use the Live Video Analytics on IoT Edge that enables you to capture, record, and analyze videos using AI."
+description: "The samples in this repo show how to use the Live Video Analytics on IoT Edge module to analyze live video using AI modules of your choice and optionally record video on the edge device or in the cloud."
 ---

 # Live Video Analytics on IoT Edge samples